yupimaki/blog/content/portfolio/2017-02-01-avoid-netflix-geofencing.md

 # Must not have a google-chrome session open.
 # Seems to be a bug in chrome that you can't force start with a new session

-alias netflix-XXX="ssh -D 1089 -f -C -q -N XXX-Jumpbox && google-chrome --proxy-server='socks5://localhost:1089'"
+alias socks-XXX="ssh -D 1089 -f -C -q -N XXX-Jumpbox && google-chrome --proxy-server='socks5://localhost:1089'"
 ```

-Breaking down the final aliases, `netflix-XXX` is composed of two statements.
+Breaking down the final aliases, `socks-XXX` is composed of two statements.

 ```
 ssh -D 1089 -f -C -q -N XXX-Jumpbox
 ```

 We already know what `ssh US-Jumpbox` does.
-Explaining the other flags;
+Explaining the other flags

  - `-D 1089` sets up [D]ynamic port forwarding on the local port `1089` through
  `ssh`
  - `-f` [f]orks the process and runs it in the background
  - `-C` [C]ompresses the data before sending it through the `ssh` pipe
  - `-q` sends all `STDOUT` and `STDERR` messages to `/dev/null`, i.e. it is
  [q]uiet
+ - `-N` [N]egates remote commands, which is good for just port forwarding (according to the `ssh` manual)

 The final command is